tvpollet/tvpollet.github.io/_pages/thesis_projects.md

 Some of you will use experimental designs for your thesis, I would highly recommend using [this checklist](https://tomstafford.github.io/psy-checklist/){:target="_blank"}.

+# Are you measuring the right things: a checklist.

+One of the challenges for most studies is defining how a construct will be measured.
+I would highly recommend using [this checklist](https://psyarxiv.com/hs7wm/){:target="_blank"}.

 # Some tips for SPSS.

 There are a lot of useful SPSS tutorials.
 For example, look at the one from [Kent State University](https://libguides.library.kent.edu/SPSS){:target="_blank"} or this [one](https://www.spss-tutorials.com/basics/){:target="_blank"}.
 If you get stuck, do not forget that google is your friend.
 If you run into problems, I expect that you have *at minimum* googled the problem.
 When you ask me for help, clearly state what you have already done.
 In the future, I'll post common issues listed here.